WillCBurroughs/weatherApp/pseudocode.md

 For third version, I will display temperature as well on screen.
 I will also attempt to get the current user location.
 I will display the addtional displays that I believe are important.
 Need to import bootstrap.
 I will also attempt to place container info in a container and then row, column format.
 (Done)

-Move city name lower on the page.
-Need to add switch statement that determines image to load, So need to load in some images I could use  Make light and dark button functionality look like they should.
-For fourth version I will save user's location and default to currently displayed location.
+Move city name lower on the page (Done).
+(Done), So need to load in some images I could use (Done)  Make light and dark button functionality look like they should (Done).
+Need to add switch statement that determines image to load.
+For div I will have temperature be displayed on the far right of the image in the middle and I will have the date be displayed in the top left (For this I will need a date object).

+For this version I will save user's location and default to currently displayed location.